iamnaveenpaul/website/_posts/2019-11-22-the-3-types-of-design-patterns-all-developers-should-know-with-code-examples-of-each.md

 ---
+title: The 3 Types of Design Patterns All Developers Should Know (with code examples of each)
 image: "/assets/default-social-image.png"
 categories: Naveen_Paul
-title: The 3 Types of Design Patterns All Developers Should Know (with code examples of each)
 ---

 The 3 Types of Design Patterns All Developers Should Know (with code examples of each)

 **What is a Design Pattern?**

 Design trends are model level approaches that we software engineers frequently encounter for recurring problems.
-It's not code, remember what I said, ‘It’s not a code’.
+It's not code, always remember what I said, ‘It’s not a code’.
 It's like an overview of how to deal with these issues and how to model a solution.

 Following such patterns is considered good practice, as the solution layout is thoroughly tried and tested, resulting in the final code being more readable.
 OOP Languages produces and uses design patterns quite often, such as Java, in which most of the examples will be written from here on.